Table of Contents

 A viatical settlement describes the transaction through which a chronically or terminally ill individual sells their life insurance policy to a third party buyer.
 Due to distinct health qualifications, viatical settlements typically pertain to insureds with life expectancies of less than two years (terminally ill), or those who can no longer perform two or more of the activities of daily living (chronically ill).

-Through a viatical settlement, the policyowner receives a lump sum of cash worth more than the policy’s surrender value but less than the death benefit.
-The policyowner receives an immediate cash payment and the third-party buyer takes over all premium obligations and receives the policy’s death benefit when the insured dies.
+Viatical settlements allow chronically or terminally ill persons to receive a lump sum of cash worth more than the policy’s surrender value but less than the death benefit.
+When a third-party partakes in buying life insurance policies from terminally ill or chronically ill policyowners, the policyowner receives an immediate cash payment and the buyer takes over all premium obligations and receives the policy’s death benefit when the insured dies.
 Viatical settlements have a variety of distinct features and benefits.
 Every case is different, but this article breaks down the basics—what viatical settlements are, why you should consider a viatical settlement, and how you can take the next steps.

 For the chronically or terminally ill, a viatical settlement can dramatically improve end-of-life quality—easing worry and providing great financial security to relieve unnecessary stress.
 Here are some of the main reasons why an increasing number of people are opting to pursue viatical settlements, and what it can mean for you if you choose to go down this path: